EXCLUSIVE: Rances Barthelemy eyes Cuban history ahead of ring return

-Former world champion Rances ‘Kid Blast’ Barthelemy is back in action this weekend to launch another title bid.
+Former world champion Rances Barthelemy is back in action as “Kid Blast” gets ready to launch another title bid this weekend.

-The 32 year-old suffered the first defeat of his career back in March, losing out in a rematch with Kiryl Relikh.
+The 32-year-old suffered the first defeat back in March, losing out in a rematch with Kiryl Relikh.

 Barthelemy had previously overcome Relikh the first time they met in May 2017.
 But when it really mattered, it was Relikh who took the strap.